gsistelos/aipom/README.md

-# restful-api
+# RESTful-API

-A Simple RESTful API in Node.js using Express and Mongoose
+A simple RESTful API in Node.js using Express and Mongoose

-## Features
+# Features

-- CRUD: Create, Read, Update and Delete data from the database
+- CRUD: create, read, update and delete data from the database
-- Token Authorization
+- Token authorization

-## Usage
+# Usage

 Create .env with your information (see [.env.example](https://github.com/gsistelos/restful-api/blob/main/.env.example))